Skip to main content

 Troubleshooting

-This is a paid option and is hidden if you are not subscribed.
-If you are subscribed but it still does not display, please contact our support team.
+This is a paid option, so it will be hidden if you have not subscribed.
+If you have subscribed but the menu does not display, please contact our support team.

-② Copy the "Endpoint URL" and "Entity ID(Identifier)", then configure your settings on your ID provider's side
+② Copy the "Endpoint URL" and "Entity ID(Identifier)" and configure them on your ID provider

-Setup methods vary by provider.
-For questions, please contact us for more information.
+The setup procedure varies depending on your provider.
+If you have any questions, please contact us for more information.

 2. Configure SSO settings on the LegalOn side

-① Obtain the following information from the identity provider configured in Step 1-②
+① Obtain the following information from the ID provider configured in Steps 1-2

 ③ Click [Register]

-For the Email domain, please enter the string after the '@' symbol.
+• For the Email domain, please enter the string following the "@" symbol.

 SSO log in will be applied from the next time you log in to LegalOn。

-Once the LegalOn dashboard is displayed, your SSO Login is complete.
+Once the LegalOn home page displays, your SSO Login is complete.

 Troubleshooting

-If you see the following error screen during your first login, restart the tab or browser and open " https://app.legalon-cloud.com/ " again.
+If the following error screen is displayed during your first login, click [Return to login screen], or restart the tab or browser, then open " https://app.legalon-cloud.com/" again and log in once more.

 Deactivate SSO